-Through independent and collaborative problem solving and business simulations, students will develop the knowledge and skills needed to create, maintain, and interpret the financial records of a business whether as employee or entrepreneur.
-Students will also develop vital personal financial skills for the future including managing and reconciling a checking account complete with electronic transactions and preparing tax returns.
-Students are introduced to software used in Accounting.
-Real world business-related topics such as ethics are also incorporated into the course to help students develop an understanding of the countless issues existing in today's economy.
+Through independent and collaborative problem solving, and the use of technology, students will develop the knowledge and skills needed to create, maintain, and interpret the financial records of a business, whether as employee or entrepreneur.
+Students will also develop vital personal financial skills, including budgeting, banking, and credit, to foster financially sound decision-making in the future.
+Real world, business-related topics, such as ethics, are incorporated into the course to help students develop an understanding of issues existing in today's economy.
+This course is offered as an optional Dual Enrollment course through Quincy College for students in grades 9-12.